Project

 let(:logger) { Cogger.new io: StringIO.new }

-describe "#say" do
+describe "#call" do

-it "logs text" do
+it "logs message" do

-expect(logger.reread).to include("test")
+expect(logger.reread).to include("Test.")

 end